ded-evsey/CGESA/README.md

 # CGESA
-Сomputer graphics in engineering and scientific analysis
+Laboratory in the subject "Computer Graphics in Engineering and Scientific Analysis".
+Master 1 course.